March 26, 2021 | Statement from Mayor Kevin Hartke to the Community of Chandler

 There is evidence that people with COVID-19 can spread the disease, even when they do not have any symptoms.

-More information about how the virus is spread and how to protect yourself is available on the CDC’s website.
+More information about how the virus is spread and how to protect yourself is available from the CDC.

 Residents are encouraged to wear cloth or surgical masks and reserve medical-grade masks for health care workers and first responders.